tk3369/BinaryTraits.jl/README.md

 * Define composite traits that exhibits all of the underlying traits
 * Define interface contracts required for a trait
 * Verify if your data type fully implements all interface contracts
+* Allow traits and assiged-to data types are located in different modules

 ## Credits